Hiring A Petsitter: Tips To Find Best Match For Your Pet

-Are you planning to travel during the holidays and are looking for someone to care for your pet while you’re gone?
-If so, a petsitter is a great option to consider.
+Are you planning to travel for business or vacation and are looking for someone to care for your pet while you’re gone?
+If so, a professional petsitter is a great option to consider.

 Although some petsitters care for pets in their home, the majority of sitters visit pets in the pet’s home.
 Many pets are more comfortable in familiar surroundings, especially when their family is away.